 Starting seeds is the joy of spring gardening.
 It reflects confidence in natural cycles, the self-discipline needed to plan ahead, and the patience to wait for results.

-As a gardener, it is all too easy for me to take some tasks for granted, having done them for so long.
-My husband pointed out the error of my ways last summer when, during my annual desert outing, our backyard lawn died.
+As an experienced gardener, it is all too easy for me to take some tasks for granted, having done them for so long.
+My husband pointed out the error of my ways last summer when, during my annual desert outing, the aboveground portion of our backyard lawn died.
 He protested, saying it wasn’t his fault, that I had told him to not water it.
-My (incorrect) assumption was that he, a notable non-gardener, would know the difference between watering for growth and watering for survival.
+My (incorrect) assumption was that he would know the difference between watering for growth and watering for survival.
 The mistake was mine.
 In an effort to avoid the same problem for beginning gardeners, this set of instructions will walk you through one of my favorite spring gardening activities: starting seeds.

 Before you can plant seeds, you need to figure out what you want to grow.
 You will also want to ask yourself if you want only organic seeds, open pollinated seeds, or hybrids.
 Browsing through seed catalogs can be intoxicating.
 Rather than ordering everything that looks good, ask yourself which plants are:

 Some seeds can be planted directly into the ground.
 This is called direct sowing.
 While all growing areas will serve your plants better if they are regularly fed with aged manure and compost, this is especially true for seeds and seedlings.
 They have a lot of work ahead of them and need all the nutrients they can get their little root hairs into.
 Most seeds are better off started in small pots filled with high quality potting soil or starter mix.
 You can also use soilless mixes.
 It is better if you do not use planting soil.
 Planting soil, also called topsoil, is formulated as a soil amendment to be added to the ground.
 Potting soil is a special mix of vermiculite or perlite, peat moss, and/or shredded pine bark that are added to the soil to make it easier for containerized plants to thrive.